MartinPacker/filterCSV/README.md

 ####  Icons

-You can add an icon to matching nodes using one of the names in the list under **iThoughts Icon Names** below.
+You can add an icon to matching nodes using one of the names in the list in [iThoughts Icon Names](#ithoughtsiconnames).

 For example: